AnimusPEXUS/langDeploy/d/README.md

-use deployD.d to download, build and setup latest dmd
+use deployD.d to download, build and setup latest dmd.

+if You don't have already dmd, you can compile deployD.d to excutable using LLVM's or GCC's D compiler and run resulting deployD in this dir instead of directly deployD.d.

 deployD.d should be started with git tag of dmd to build.